ShlomieLiberow/SweetStreamsHelper/README.md

 # SweetStreamsHelper

-Pipe in to filte out UUIDs, SHA256 hashes and uninteresting endpoints/extentions
+Pipe in to filter out UUIDs, SHA256 hashes and uninteresting endpoints/extentions